 In light of its voracious appetite for energy, its domestic resource potential and its technological ambitions, the way in which China chooses to develop its domestic resource base, consume energy and engage with global markets is of extreme importance to producers, consumers and traders of energy.
 But the country’s command economy, alongside the dominance of state-owned companies still inform policy design and implementation and are key to understanding the evolution of China’s energy mix and markets.

-The China Energy Programme at OIES will delve into these developments and offer insights into the factors that inform China’s energy policies and choices.
+The China Energy Programme at OIES delves into these developments and offers insights into the factors that inform China’s energy policies and choices.

 The Programme is grateful to its Sponsors for their support, without which its research would not be possible.

 Research is carried out by the programme staff in close coordination with the other OIES programmes and in collaboration with leading researchers and institutes in China and the West.
 Research will be disseminated via a dedicated research paper series, energy comments, sponsors’ visits, and specialised events.

 For information about the programme and questions, please email: Michal Meidan

 Shippers and refiners have been actively preparing for the IMO transition and engaged in a lively debate on how it would play out, and since the second half of 2019, making active preparations for it.
 Chinese refiners, however, seem to have been less preoccupied with it than their Western peers.
 This may seem surprising given […]

 China’s economic growth is slowing due to domestic efforts to curb financial risk and the escalating trade war with the US.
 Still, energy demand continues to rise and according to China’s largest state-owned oil and gas company, it is unlikely to peak before the mid-2030s.
 Even if the country’s economic growth moderates over that period, […]